Social Etiquette: Everything You Need To Know About Behaving Well

 13. Never listen to something on your computer or phone without putting your headphones on.
 A lot of people are sensitive to sounds, and it’s a sign of bad social etiquette to make everyone listen to something they don’t want.

 Social Etiquette For Better Communication

-14. Before addressing someone as “you”, or even before using their first name, it’s a good social etiquette to ask about it.
-Not everyone likes to be referred as “you” and some people have a specific preference when it comes to names.
+14. Before addressing someone as “you”, or even before using their first name, it’s good social etiquette to ask about it.
+Not everyone likes to be referred to as “you” and some people have a specific preference when it comes to names.

 15. If you have done something wrong, if you’ve hurt someone, be a good person and say “I’m sorry”.

 16. When in the discussion, small chat or conversation, allow people to end their thought.
 It’s very rude to interrupt and speak over other people.